ordina-jworks/ordina-jworks.github.io/_posts/2019-12-20-ar-signpost.md

 This PoC project consists of two frontend applications and a backend:

-- A mobile application with react native
+* Mobile application
-- A web based application for administrators
+* Web application
-- a REST API and of course a database that work together to accomplish the goal of helping people to navigate inside large buildings with the help of AR.
+* REST API
-  This parts of this PoC project are presented below along with a brief description of the role each plays and its most important functionalities.
+* Database

+This parts work together to accomplish the goal of helping people to navigate inside large buildings with the help of AR and they are presented below along with a brief description of the role each plays and its most important functionalities.
 The interaction between them will be explained later in order to understand the functioning of the system as a whole.

 ### Mobile application